The phrase, “Invest with conviction” sounds like a cliché. But it’s important. It’s a phrase I’ve had to repeat more than once this week.

 James and the Giant Investing Conundrum

 My friend James recently got into investing.
-And last weekend, while taking our four combined kids ages five and under to see the animals at a local farm (side note: two Dads to four young kids when loosely fenced-in animals are involved is not a favorable ratio), James was breathlessly peppering me with questions about Tesla (TSLA)—mostly negative ones.
+And last weekend James was breathlessly peppering me with questions about Tesla (TSLA)—mostly negative ones.
 Is Elon Musk a fraud?
-Could Tesla stock fall to $10 the way Morgan Stanley said it could?
+Can the company sustain this share growth?
 Is the company actually a Ponzi scheme?!!

 I told James that I didn’t think any of those things were true, and tried to sell him on Tesla’s merits.
-Namely, that the company sells great cars that are good for the environment, had essentially revolutionized the way you buy cars (i.e. not from a dealer), and that while the firm isn’t profitable, it’s still growing sales at a relentless pace.
-As for Tesla’s stock, despite its admittedly problematic nosedive of late, it has been one of Cabot’s single-best stock picks in the last decade, rising 537% since Tim Lutts first recommended it in his Cabot Stock of the Week (then called Cabot Stock of the Month) investment advisory in 2011.
+Namely, that the company sells great cars that are good for the environment, had essentially revolutionized the way you buy cars (i.e. not from a dealer), and that while the firm is barely profitable, it’s still growing sales at a relentless pace.
+As for Tesla’s stock, despite the recent weakness, it has offered an amazing return over the last year.

-The next day, I got a text from James, saying I’d sold him on Tesla, and that he was thinking of buying TSLA stock at a bargain now that it’s trading at a two-year low.
-An hour later, he texted again, saying that an article from Zerohedge (which is notoriously anti-Tesla) had “spooked” him.
-Then he sent me a link to the aforementioned note from Morgan Stanley suggesting that TSLA could fall to as low as $10 per share in a worst-case scenario.
-(Shares currently trade around $186.)
+The next day, I got a text from James, saying I’d sold him on Tesla, and that he was thinking of buying TSLA stock at a bargain now that it’s consolidating.
+An hour later, he texted again, saying that Elon’s Twitter had “spooked” him.
+Then he sent me a link to a recent Morgan Stanley analyst note suggesting that Ferrari is actually a better EV company.

-Back and forth he went, one minute thinking that Tesla stock was a buy-low opportunity at such a depressed price, the next minute declaring the company the biggest scam since Enron.
+Back and forth he went, one minute thinking that Tesla stock was a buy-low opportunity at a discount, the next minute declaring the company the biggest scam since Enron.
 So I gave James a bit of investment advice: just don’t buy the stock!